 PELLE was founded in 2011 by partners Jean and Oliver Pelle.
 Their studio practice integrates artistic exploration with architectural integrity to offer an original collection of hand produced, professionally refined lighting, furniture, and objects.
 PELLE’s work combines the unique visions of its founders, interweaving an aesthetic of man-made craft with one of delicate, organic forms to create a multi-faceted collection of works united by a reverence for technical mastery and innovation.

-Located in a historic brick manufactory building along Brooklyn’s Red Hook waterfront neighborhood, the PELLE studio is housed in a 10,000 square-foot space which is comprised of several departments.
-There is a lighting fabrication studio, a materials-research and design-prototyping studio, and a dedicated gallery for the display of finished works.
-The expansive studio space is structured to support creative experimentation and active making, continually evolving to support the needs of the studio’s output.
-Led by Jean and Oliver, the small studio team handcrafts each piece to order.
+Located in Brooklyn, the PELLE studio currently comprises a lighting fabrication studio, a research and prototyping studio, and a dedicated gallery to display finished pieces.
+The studio space is structured to support creative experimentation and active making, continually evolving in pursuit of new materials, methods, and ideas.

 About Jean & Oliver Pelle

 Jean and Oliver Pelle met while pursuing their Masters in Architecture at Yale University.

 Jean Pelle was born in South Korea.
 The daughter of a professional sculptor, she grew up drawing, painting, and often assisted in her father’s sculpture studio.
 She earned her Bachelor of Art in Architecture from UC Berkeley in 1999 and went on to earn her Master of Architecture from Yale University in 2005.